mvt-proj/mvt-rs/README.md

 - `REDISCONN`: The connection URL for the Redis.
 If a Redis connection is provided, it is assumed that Redis should be used as the primary cache, overriding disk cache usage.
 Example: `redis://127.0.0.1:6379`

-- `DELETECACHE`:  Specifies when to delete the cache (1 for true, 0 for false).
-Indicate if you should attempt to clear the cache globally when starting the service.
-Also, take into consideration the delete_cache_start attribute that will be evaluated in the end.

 - `SALTSTRING`: User passwords are stored encrypted using Argon2.
 This variable is used to enhance the security of the password hashing process.

 - `JWTSECRET`: It is used to create and validate JWT tokens.